 To change your logo go to the 'Page Master' under the 'Design' menu

-Walking back from the gardens to the anchorage you can pause at the late 18th century with a late 20th century extension Gigha Hotel for whatever liquid or solid refreshment seems just right for the moment (ph 01583 505 254).
+Walking back from the gardens to the anchorage you can pause at the shop for a locally-made ice cream, and again at the late 18th century with a late 20th century extension Gigha Hotel for whatever liquid or solid refreshment seems just right for the moment (ph 01583 505 254).
 The bar seems to be open all day for bar meals, but is perhaps a rather cramped accessory to the hotel (I have not been in the restaurant).
-New owners took over in 2015 so things could change.
+New owners took over in 2015 so things might have changed.
 The Craft Workshop and Gallery is next door and needs checking out because it hosts exhibitions, and the kids can dabble in paint, or nip up to the small play park.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE